 Also read: It’s the Little Things That Really Matter

 With mobile-first applications, it’s easier for businesses to adjust their operations to fit a remote and mobile workforce.
-Sales teams can access customer data on the go, IT and customer service teams can quickly answer questions no matter where they are, and maintenance teams can check job statuses while they’re in the field.
-Mobile-first development improves applications, allowing businesses to do more with them on a variety of devices and streamline their business operations.
+This is especially true when you look to design your app.
+Sales teams can access customer data on the go.
+IT and customer service teams can quickly answer questions no matter where they are.
+Additionally, maintenance teams can check job statuses while they’re in the field.
+Mobile-first development improves applications.
+This allows businesses to do more with them on a variety of devices and streamline their business operations.